conda/conda/docs/source/user-guide/tasks/build-packages/compiler-tools.rst

       build:
         - {{ compiler('c') }}

-"Cross-capable" recipes can be used to make packages with a target platform different than the build platform where conda-build runs.
+"Cross-capable" recipes can be used to make packages with a host platform different than the build platform where conda-build runs.
 To write cross-capable recipes you may also need to use the "host" section in the requirements section::